-- Children of both genders are welcome to be staff children at the three camps listed above as per age limits outlined below: - o If your child is under 3, a female caregiver, chosen and arranged by the parent, aged 18 or older, who has a Police Records Check through our organization must accompany you.
-The parent/guardian is responsible to pay the camp \$100+tax/week to cover the caregiver's costs at camp (e.g. meals, supplies). - o If your child is 3 or older they are your responsibility the entire time they're on site and the fee for that child is \$100+tax.
-This may mean that you cannot do the full extent of the role you are choosing to help with - We can take male staff children who were born in 2011 or later. - We can take female staff children up to camper age.
+- Children of both genders are welcome to be staff children at the three camps listed above as per age limits outlined below: - If your child is under 3, a female caregiver, chosen and arranged by the parent, aged 18 or older, who has a Police Records Check through our organization must accompany you.
+The parent/guardian is responsible to pay the camp \$100+tax/week to cover the caregiver's costs at camp (e.g. meals, supplies). - If your child is 3 or older they are your responsibility the entire time they're on site and the fee for that child is \$100+tax.
+This may mean that you cannot do the full extent of the role you are choosing to help with. - We can take male staff children who were born in 2015 or later. - We can take female staff children up to camper age.
 If your child is of age for the program however we aren't operating a program for that age at that time, you can bring your child as a staff child. - We cannot guarantee indoor accommodation for parents bringing staff children and/or caregivers.
-Parents will stay with their children overnight but it may be in tent accommodation. - Staff kids, aged 3 and older, or the caregiver for children under 3, coming to or from camp on the bus with their parent/guardian must pay related bus expenses. - To register a staff child or caregiver, please contact the Camping department at 1-877-323-4545 ext.
+Parents will stay with their children overnight but it may be in tent accommodation. - Staff kids, aged 3 and older, or the caregiver for children under 3, coming to or from camp on the bus with their parent/guardian must pay related bus expenses.

+To register a staff child or caregiver, please contact the Camping department at 1-877-323-4545 ext.
 2461 or by e-mail at camping@guidesontario.org.
+Due to space limitations in our accommodation it may not be possible to accept staff kids at camp during certain time periods.